urriah/neural-network/README.md

 # neural-network
+Neural network from scratch.

-A neural network from scratch.
+A plain neural network in Python.